Injective Protocol (INJ) One Day Volume Tops $17.36 Million

 Buying and Selling Injective Protocol

-It is usually not possible to buy alternative cryptocurrencies such as Injective Protocol directly using US dollars.
-Investors seeking to trade Injective Protocol should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+It is usually not currently possible to buy alternative cryptocurrencies such as Injective Protocol directly using U.S. dollars.
+Investors seeking to trade Injective Protocol should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Injective Protocol using one of the exchanges listed above.

 Receive News & Updates for Injective Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Injective Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.